 If you don’t have a traditional entryway try installing a shelf near your front door.
 Make sure the shelf will allow the door to open completely otherwise you’ll ding up both the door and the shelf.
 This is a fantastic option for small or non existent entryways.
 Add a small vase of flowers and a mirror to make the area seem larger.

-If you want a more traditional approach to your entryway table keep it simple on the table top by adding a vase of flowers and a lamp and one smaller trinket in the middle.
+If you want a more minimalist approach to your entryway table keep it simple on the table top by adding a vase of flowers and a couple of lamps and a few smaller trinkets.
 Then draw the eye up by putting up a gallery wall.
 It’s a great way to maximize the space and make it look larger.

 Odds are great for decorating purposes and this entryway is a great example of that.
 The mirror makes the entryway larger and the simple arrangements of flowers completes the odd number rule.